barneyonline/pwsweatherupload/README.md

 Upload weather data from Home Assistant to a PWS Weather station

 ## Setup
-1. Add the following lines to your Home Assistant configuration.yaml.
-This defines a `shell_command` named `curl_post` that will be used by the blueprint to perform the HTTP request to PWSWeather.
+1. Add the following lines to your Home Assistant `configuration.yaml`.
+This defines a `rest_command` named `pws_upload` that the blueprint uses to send data to PWSWeather without spawning an external process.
 Your Station ID and API key will be passed as part of the request URL:
 ```
-shell_command:
-  curl_post: "curl -X POST \"{{ url }}\""
+rest_command:
+  pws_upload:
+    url: "{{ url }}"
+    method: POST
 ```

 2. Restart Home Assistant.